SymbolNotFound/tic-tac-topia/docs/tic-tac-meta.md

 8. [Tic-Tac-Tiles](tic-tac-tiles.md)

-   This game is a variant of Number Scrabble.
+   This game is a combination of Number Scrabble with wager-based Tic-Tac-Toe,
      The original game just has each player choose (uniquely) a number $(1-9)$ until any three numbers add up to fifteen.
 It is isomorphic to Tic-Tac-Toe (one need only refer to the Magic Square to see the relationship) so by itself it wouldn't be an interesting